Sudan's Bashir says will quit in 2020 if re-elected president

 The announcement by the 71-year-old, who is wanted on charges of genocide and war crimes by the International Criminal Court, will refocus attention on his extended rule after 25 years in power.

-Bashir had previously signaled he would step down this year, but his National Congress Party chose him as its candidate in October, all but assuring his success against a fractured and weakened opposition.
+Bashir had previously signalled he would step down this year, but his National Congress Party chose him as its candidate in October, all but assuring his success against a fractured and weakened opposition.

 “According to the interim constitution adopted in 2005... the head of state can serve two terms,” he told the French daily.
 “So for me, it will be the last mandate and, if elected, I will leave power in 2020.”